Akella17/prakhar-agarwal.github.io/_pages/projects.md

 *Signal Processing Laboratory, IIT Roorkee* \| Jul 2016 – Dec 2016<br>
 <i>Supervisor: Dr. Vinod Pankajakshan, Assistant Professor, IIT Roorkee</i><br>
-* Extract and encrypt the motion vectors of an MPEG video file.<br>
-* Our modified approach consists of shifting the present motion vectors based on the previously encrypted frame, providing greater immunity from random guessing attacks.<br>
+* Extract and encrypt the motion vectors of an MPEG video file.
+Our approach consists of shifting the present motion vectors based on the previously encrypted frame, providing greater immunity from random guessing attacks.<br>

 ### Enhanced MAC (Multiply and Accumulate) unit used in modern DSP Processors